mawyss/scion/doc/protocols/scion-header.rst

 For EPIC Version 1, we reduce the size of the MAC field and assign a 4-byte Hop Validation Field (HVF) to the freed space.
+The total size of the Hop Field stays the same (12 bytes).

 ::

      0                   1                   2                   3